uber-node/ringpop-node/README.md

 * `changed` - ring or membership state is changed (DEPRECATED)
 * `membershipChanged` - membership state has changed (status or incarnation number).
 A membership change may result in a ring change.
 * `requestProxy.checksumsDiffer` - a proxied request arrives at its destination and source/destination checksums differ
+* `requestProxy.requestProxied` - a request is sent over the proxy channel
+* `requestProxy.retryAborted` - a retry is aborted before attempted
 * `requestProxy.retryAttempted` - a scheduled retry expires and a retry is attempted
+* `requestProxy.retryRerouted` - a retry is rerouted to another destination
 * `requestProxy.retryScheduled` - a retry is scheduled, but not yet attempted
 * `requestProxy.retrySucceeded` - a request that is retried succeeds
 * `requestProxy.retryFailed` - a request is retried up to the maximum number of retries and fails